How Can Elmiron Cause Scotoma?

 What's the Difference Between a Positive Scotoma and a Negative Scotoma?

 A positive scotoma is one that is seen by the patient, such as a purple spot that is often seen after a flash bulb goes off, whereas a negative scotoma is a non-seeing area of the visual field (blind spot).
-Positive scotomas occur most common with macular disease.
+Positive scotomas occur most commonly with macular disease.

 What is a Scintillating Scotoma?